mstechcomin/spsbangalore-30nov2019/README.md

 # SharePoint Saturday Bangalore (30-Nov-2019)

-# NOTE - This page is under updation...

 Thanks to all the attendees of SPSBangalore.
 Here, we are sharing the Presentation links from all Speakers.
 Reach out to us on Twitter [@SPSBangalore](https://twitter.com/spsbangalore "SharePoint Saturday Bangalore") for any further inputs (Hash tag #SPSBangalore).

 ## Session Presentations